2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Display options

 BTCPay Server’s Pay button can be configured to suit different styles.
-Buttons can have a fixed or custom amount, either shown with a slider or plus and min toggles.
+Buttons can have a fixed or custom amount, which is either displayed with a slider or plus and minus toggles.

 #### Use Modal